Library fines and web payments

 Circumstances normally accepted with accompanying evidence

-Illness - Users are requested to provide a medical note from a GP, hospital or clinic or provide confirmation from their department of their medical absence.
+Illness - Please provide a medical note from a GP, hospital or clinic or provide confirmation from their department of their medical absence.

-Family bereavement and other exceptional personal reasons - Users are requested to provide confirmation from someone who can confirm what has happened e.g. tutor, disability officer.
+Family bereavement and other exceptional personal reasons - Please provide confirmation from someone who can confirm what has happened e.g. tutor, disability officer.

 Circumstances normally not accepted

-User not receiving (or not reading) email reminders or messages filtered into clutter/junk folder - Email notices and reminders are sent as a courtesy only.
-It is the borrower's responsibility to remain aware of the return/renewal date of their items.
+Not receiving (or not reading) email reminders or messages filtered into clutter/junk folder - Email notices and reminders are sent as a courtesy only.
+It is your responsibility to remain aware of the return/renewal date of their items.

-User lives at a distance - We expect users who live at some distance from the University to prepare beforehand by attempting to renew in good time and posting back to us any items which cannot be renewed.
+Living at a distance - We expect those who live at some distance from the University to prepare beforehand by attempting to renew in good time and posting back to us any items which cannot be renewed.

-User is away from campus for work, study or leisure purposes, for example on placement, at home for the vacation or on holiday - Users are expected to prepare beforehand and if books are taken to be aware that they may be requested and will need to be returned.
+Being away from campus for work, study or leisure purposes, for example on placement, at home for the vacation or on holiday - We expect you to prepare beforehand and if books are taken to be aware that they may be requested and will need to be returned.
 Failure to renew or return on time will result in fines.

-Lack of access to Internet - It is possible to renew in person or by phoning us on 01274 233301.
+Lack of access to the Internet - It is possible to renew in person or by phoning us on 01274 233301 during our staffed hours.